pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 Restricting publish workflows to tagged releases significantly reduces the risk of such attacks.

-### Delete old tokens

-If you are using a trusted publisher workflow but have previously created PyPI API tokens for your package to use in GitHub Actions, it’s time to clean house:

-- Identify and revoke/delete any unused or old tokens in your PyPI account!!
-- Do the same for your GitHub secrets!
-- Migrate to Trusted Publisher workflows to avoid using tokens entirely (if you can).

 ## GitHub & PyPI security tips

-The above tips are focused on your GitHub workflows.
-However, you can also consider locking down your accounts too!

-* Make sure you have 2FA (2-factor authentication) setup for both PyPI and GitHub.
-This is common these days for financial and even social media accounts.
-Set things up for your tech and open source accounts too!
+In addition to securing your workflows, lock down your accounts and repositories:

-Important: Store recovery codes securely (e.g., a password manager).
+- **Enable 2FA (2-factor authentication)** for both PyPI and GitHub to prevent unauthorized access.
+Store recovery codes securely (e.g., in a password manager).
+- **Revoke old tokens**: If you've previously created PyPI API tokens or GitHub secrets, delete any unused or outdated ones.

-* Be careful about who can gain direct write access to your project's repository.
-Only a specific, trusted subset of maintainers should be able to trigger a publish-to-PyPI workflow.
-Most contributors and maintainers don’t need direct write access to your repository; limiting access reduces security risks.
+- **Restrict repository access**: Limit write access to a trusted subset of maintainers.
+Most contributors don’t need direct write access, which reduces security risks.

 ## Learn More